12345Mandy/PartnerMatching/README.md

   * Explanation: In many cases, including CS labs, you want to generate many pairings based off of responses to the survey with no repeat in partners.
   * Challenges: Avoiding repeats while still making optimal pairings.

+**HTA Approval (dpark20):** Idea approved - focus on partner matching algorithm and add complexity there

 ### Idea 2: Online educational tool